-Dataplane V2 is a data plane for GKE and Anthos clusters that is optimized for Kubernetes networking.
+Dataplane V2 is a data plane for GKE and GKE clusters that is optimized for Kubernetes networking.
+This page gives an overview of what Dataplane V2 does and how it works.

 Dataplane V2 provides:

-- A consistent user experience for networking in GKE and all Anthos cluster environments.
+- A consistent user experience for networking in GKE and all GKE cluster environments.
 See Availability of Dataplane V2 for information about the environments that support Dataplane V2.

 - Real-time visibility of network activity.